-Welcome to the 2019- 2020 Hampshire College Student Handbook
+Welcome to the 2021- 2022 Hampshire College Student Handbook

-Did you know the Student Handbook is your annual contract with the College?
+The Student Handbook is your annual contract with the College?

 The Student Handbook provides you with your rights and responsibilities as a student as well as links to important information that will help you make decisions about your academic and social success.
 Students are expected to read the Handbook in its entirety each year.